 - Tentative meeting/work schedule for final WG report submission

 When your proposal is correctly formatted and ready for submission, convert it to Adobe PDF format.
 Both the proposal and the practical organization plan should be merged into one document and submitted to easychair as a single PDF document.

 The initial proposal, the extended abstract, and the final report are all required to follow ACM’s publication guidelines.
 For more detail, see Formatting requirements on the Call for Participation page.

-The practical organization plan is not required to follow the ACM publication guidelines, and can be submitted as a separate document.
+The practical organization plan is not required to follow the ACM publication guidelines.

 If you have questions about anything discussed above, please contact the WG chairs.